-Analog Comparator Raw Interrupt Status (ACRIS)
+Analog Comparator Raw Interrupt Status (ACRIS) Offset 0x04

-Bit/Field Name Туре Reset Description 31:1 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+Bit/Field Name Туре Reset Description 31:3 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+2 IN2 RO 0 When set, indicates that an interrupt has been generated by comparator 2.
+1 IN1 RO 0 When set, indicates that an interrupt has been generated by comparator 1.
 0 IN0 RO 0 When set, indicates that an interrupt has been generated by comparator 0.